adrianwizowski/Python-Internship/README.md

 ## Task 1 - hack_power.py

-Function calculates power of hack provided by brave hacker used to hack reality and fight corporations.
+Function hack_calculator calculates power of hack provided by brave hacker used to hack reality and fight corporations.
 Function takes 3 parametrs:

 hack: type string - used to calculate hack power from letters in it.